nozky/cpnt260-a3/README.md

 **NOTE:**
 version 0.8.01

-This assignment is based on the previous assignment, i just fix some issue and added gallery section.
+This assignment is based on the previous assignment 2, i just fix some issue and added gallery section.
 On  assignment 4 hero page, i am going to make new landing page not base on this file.

 ---